Grigorov-Georgi/chip8_emulator/README.md

 ## TODO

 ### Required
-- [ ] improve error handling
+- [X] improve error handling
 - [X] fix the keyboard input
 - [X] add keyboard instructions to the README.md file
+- [ ] add tests

 ### Optional
-- [ ] add audio support
+- [X] add audio support
+- [X] make the emulator runnable in the browser
-- [ ] make the emulator runnable in the browser
+- [ ] make the selection of the game in the browser to happen with drop down